John H. Carr

 John H. Carr (November 14, 1849 – ?) was a farmer and member of the Arkansas Legislature in 1891.
 He represented Phillips County, Arkansas.
 He served in the Arkansas House of Representatives in 1891.

+Personal life

 Carr was born and raised in Helena, Arkansas.
-He was a sergeant in the state militia. a Republican, he served as a state representative in 1889, 1890, and 1891.
-He was a Baptist and a member of a Masonic Lodge.
+He was a sergeant in the state militia.
+He was a Baptist and a member of a Masonic lodge.

+Career

+A Republican, he served as a state representative in 1889, 1890, and 1891.
 He represented Phillips County.
+He voted against a poll tax.